jasonmurtha/fmzurb/src/styleguide/index_mf.md

 <p class="lead">Cards are a are a popular and flexible UI component, typically used to group article entries. </p>

-<p>A card is just an element with a `.card` class applied.
+A card is just an element with a `.card` class applied.
 You can put any kind of content inside.
-Make sure you wrap your content in a `.card-section` element in order to achieve the traditional card look.</p>
+Make sure you wrap your content in a `.card-section` element in order to achieve the traditional card look.

-<p>A card container has no padding, allowing you to place full-bleed images inside.
+A card container has no padding, allowing you to place full-bleed images inside.
 Use the `.card-divider` and `.card-section` classes to sub-divide a card.
-To center the text content (for people cards, for example) simply add class `.text-center` to the `.card-section` container.</p>
+To center the text content (for people cards, for example) simply add class `.text-center` to the `.card-section` container.

 ---